Recipe Overview

 Servings: 2

 I know cooking a squash can be somewhat intimidating but it’s really so easy!
-I cover one method in this post, but with two variations: Sweet and savory.
-I’ll let you in on a secret, the sweet variation is my favorite.
-Especially for eating just the way it is.
-If you’re looking to stuff the acorn squash, try making it the savory way to get a great base and layer of flavor before adding whatever stuffing you have in mind.
-Try our stuffed acorn squash – it’s full of great flavor!
+I cover one method in this post but with two variations: sweet and savory.
+(I’ll let you in on a secret, the sweet variation is my favorite.)
+If you’re looking to stuff the acorn squash, use the savory prep method to get a great layer of flavor before adding whatever stuffing you have in mind.

-Important to note here, is that these are not fancy techniques.
-We’re covering the basics.
+These are not fancy techniques; we’re covering the basics.
 Once you get the basics down, you can spice things up a little.
-We’ll talk about that in a bit, though.
+We’ll talk about that in a bit.

 - WASH the squash.